EVODiff: Entropy-aware Variance Optimized Diffusion Inference: Experiments

 \paragraph{Limitations and Broader Impacts} A limitation of EVODiff is that it currently relies on the data-prediction parameterization for diffusion model inference.
 Additionally, leveraging information-theoretic principles to enhance inference efficiency and optimize information flow during the sampling process remains a promising direction for future research.
 While EVODiff improves both generation quality and efficiency, we acknowledge its dual-use nature, similar to that of other generative models.

-\begin{ack} This work was supported in part by grants from the fundamental research program of Guangdong, China (2023A1515011281), the China Scholarship Council (202306150167), Guangdong Basic and Applied Basic Research Foundation (24202107190000687), Foshan Science and Technology Research Project (2220001018608). \end{ack}
+\begin{ack} This work was supported in part by grants from National Natural Science Foundation of China (52539005), the fundamental research program of Guangdong, China (2023A1515011281), the China Scholarship Council (202306150167), Guangdong Basic and Applied Basic Research Foundation (24202107190000687), Foshan Science and Technology Research Project(2220001018608). \end{ack}

 ~\\ \textbf{ {Table of Contents}} \hrule

 \titlecontents{section} [2em] {\bfseries} {\contentslabel{1.5em}} {} {\titlerule*[0.5pc]{.}\contentspage}

 \titlecontents{subsection} [4em] {\normalfont} {\contentslabel{2em}} {} {\titlerule*[0.5pc]{.}\contentspage}